One2r/chatroom/README.md

-# chatroot
+# chatroom

-chatroot is about using WebSocket to build a web-based chat room based on beego.
+chatroom is about using WebSocket to build a web-based chat room based on beego.

 ## Installation